← All Guides performance

 Dusty / inconsistent surfaces30°–40°20°–30°Slightly harder front helps stability when grip changes lap-to-lap.

 If you’re new: start in the middle of each range and change one axle at a time.
+This guide is the definitive overview — for RCP-specific product picks, see the Best RCP Tires buyer’s guide, and for an advanced tuning framework by surface type, see Tire Compounds by Surface.

 Compound Numbers (Fast Decoder)